1‑866‑ARF‑MEOW

 When is dog panting abnormal?

-Dog panting becomes abnormal when it’s ineffective in cooling your dog’s body temperature or doesn’t make sense situationally.
+Dog panting becomes abnormal when it can’t cool your dog’s body temperature or doesn’t make sense situationally.
 Here are some signs that something is potentially wrong:

 • Your dog’s respiratory rate is high (For example, your dog is taking 300 breaths a minute when normally your dog takes 20 complete breaths per minute)